 - In October 2009, Pettit Safety Solutions sponsored the "Super Safety Event" at Calhoun College.
 Participants included students, instructors and volunteers from local high schools and colleges (area impacted included Huntsville, Decatur and Athens, Alabama).
 During this event youth involved in racing mini-midgets conducted a demonstration and shared information about racing safety.
 A questions and answers session was also conducted with the attendees at the event.

 Promoting the National Dialogue on Workplace Safety and Health

-- February/March 2009 - The American Society of Safety Engineers (ASSE) and Associated Builders and Contractors (ABC) of Alabama each have offered two $100.00 scholarships for any high school student successfully completing the OSHA 10-hour class and then working toward a safety degree in college after high school.
+- The American Society of Safety Engineers (ASSE) and Associated Builders and Contractors (ABC) of Alabama have both designated a $100.00 scholarship for area high school vocational students that complete the OSHA 10-hour course and elect to pursue an education in the field of safety and health.

-- Continue to provide Train-the-Trainer class for vocational school instructors in the construction industry field.
+- Provide Train-the-Trainer class for vocational school instructors in the general industry field.

-Report Prepared by: Virginia G. Ames, Compliance Assistance Specialist - Birmingham OSHA Area Office
+Report Prepared by: Virginia G. Ames, CAS - Birmingham Area Office